-- Children never have unsupervised access to the internet. - The setting manager ensures that risk assessments in relation to e-safety are completed. - Only reputable sites with a focus on early learning are used (e.g. CBeebies). - Video sharing sites such as YouTube are not accessed due to the risk of inappropriate content. - Children are taught the following stay safe principles in an age appropriate way: - only go online with a grown up - be kind online and keep information about me safely - only press buttons on the internet to things I understand
+- Children never have unsupervised access to the internet so monitoring of their use is Physical Monitoring. - Filtering of websites is switched on at the Broadband Provider and annually reviewed. - The setting manager ensures that risk assessments in relation to e-safety are completed. - Only reputable sites with a focus on early learning are used (e.g. CBeebies). - Video sharing is occasionally accessed via YouTubeKids - Children are taught the following stay safe principles in an age appropriate way: - only go online with a grown up

-- tell a grown up if something makes me unhappy on the internet - Staff support children's resilience in relation to issues they may face online, and address issues such as staying safe, appropriate friendships, asking for help if unsure, not keeping secrets as part of social and emotional development in age-appropriate ways. - All computers for use by children are sited in an area clearly visible to staff. - Staff report any suspicious or offensive material, including material which may incite racism, bullying or discrimination to the Internet Watch Foundation at www.iwf.org.uk.
+- be kind online and keep information about me safely - only press buttons on the internet to things I understand - tell a grown up if something makes me unhappy on the internet - Staff support children's resilience in relation to issues they may face online, and address issues such as staying safe, appropriate friendships, asking for help if unsure, not keeping secrets as part of social and emotional development in age-appropriate ways. - All computers for use by children are sited in an area clearly visible to staff. - Staff report any suspicious or offensive material, including material which may incite racism, bullying or discrimination to the Internet Watch Foundation at www.iwf.org.uk.